 The Reserved Water Rights Compact

 The compact begins with an incorrect definition of the reservation that paves the way for the expansive taking of water within reservation boundaries: “all land within the exterior boundaries of the Indian Reservation established under the July 16, 1855 Treaty of Hellgate, notwithstanding the issuance of any patent, and including rights-of-way running through the Reservation.”
 This flawed premise ignores the private property of 80% of the reservation’s population that is non-Indian, and is used by the state as the foundational base upon which this compact is built.
 It is used to rationalize giving all water running through and under the reservation to the CSKT.
 Additionally the compact gives the federal government time immemorial water rights for every drop of water in Flathead Lake, it forces the relinquishment of ALL the water in the Flathead Irrigation project, and concedes significant instream flows with various priority dates throughout 11 counties in western Montana in the Clark Fork and Kootenai River basins.

 Flathead Irrigation Project (FIP) Water Use Agreement

-The Water Use Agreement (WUA) for the Flathead Irrigation Project was negotiated between the Flathead Joint Control Board (now defunct) and the United States / CSKT, but because of litigation, it was never formally approved - this document was once touted to be an important part of the settlement because it presented a “major piece of irrigator protections.”
+The Water Use Agreement (WUA) for the Flathead Irrigation Project was negotiated between the Flathead Joint Control Board and the United States / CSKT, but because of litigation, it was never formally approved - this document was once touted to be an important part of the settlement because it presented a “major piece of irrigator protections.”
 It was intended to address a large piece of the puzzle: how water rights and usage will be defined for the Flathead Irrigation Project going forward.

-The current iteration of this document requires irrigators RELINQUISH their project water rights to the tribe (note the word relinquish, not make junior), in exchange for money for improvements (maybe), and an allotment of water that many irrigators say will not be enough for their operation to survive.
+The current iteration of this document requires irrigators RELINQUISH their project water rights to the tribe (note the word relinquish, not make junior), in exchange for money for improvements (maybe), and an allotment of water that many irrigators say will not be enough for their operations to survive.
 Litigation on this component of the compact resulted in a district court judge ruling that this agreement is an unconstitutional taking without compensation.
 While the Montana Supreme Court subsequently overturned portions of this ruling, the “unconstitutional taking” language still stands.